TA2002/TrainYoBrain/README.md

 # TrainYoBrain-project
-Application, which improves the memory, logic and speed of the brain.
+Windows desktop application, which improves the memory, logic and speed of the brain.